 Our education dashboard software is providing universities and school districts around the country with the key to unlocking better insights from information.
 Student success dashboards help provide digestible tracking of important metrics such as enrollment, retention, and graduation rates.
 Facilities dashboards can give operations personnel real-time reporting on energy consumption, building utilization, and maintenance costs.

-The implementation of data visualization techniques in education can be a big step forward in addressing the myriad of challenges facing schools across the country.
+The implementation of education data visualization techniques can be a big step forward in addressing the myriad of challenges facing schools across the country.
 When it comes to developing the minds and skills of the next generation, can we really afford not to make the best decisions we can?